European Foundation

 "Another part through indirect taxes, differentiation of rates and reduction of excise duties, elimination of excise duties is aimed at an effect that is minimal for the pocket of consumers.
 There is nothing about incomes, there is no anticipated growth in incomes, there is no anticipated compensation for the loss of the real purchasing power of the population, as the nearly 14.5% inflation suffered from April to April compared to last year.
 What we are being offered is some BGN 2 billion, which will not reach the people we want, and in our opinion, when inflation is twice as high as what is included in the budget, it is logical that there should be more high revenues - according to our estimates, about 3-3.5 billion will collect more revenue, and the package offered to us is for 2 billion." said Lyuboslav Kostov (CITUB).

-Mariana Kukusheva, chairperson of the National Branch Union of Bakers and Confectioners stated that only in grey economy, the 0 % VAT won't decrease the price of the bread.
-According to Kukusheva, bread will become cheaper by just that much, despite the claims of many economists that this will not happen, but rather help for the bakers themselves.
+Mariana Kukusheva, chairperson of the National Branch Union of Bakers and Confectioners stated that the zero-VAT won't decrease the price of the bread.
+According to Kukusheva, bread will become cheaper by just that much, despite the claims of many economists that this will not happen, but rather help the bakers themselves.

 Sectors and occupations